aiven/devportal/docs/products/flink/howto/flink-confluent-avro.rst

     It is important to provide this information to authenticate and access the Karapace schema registry.

-1. To create a sink table, click **Add sink tables** and repeat steps 4-6 for sink tables.
+7. To create a sink table, select **Add sink tables** and repeat steps 4-6 for sink tables.
-2. In the **Create statement** section, create a statement that defines the fields retrieved from each message in a topic.
+8. In the **Create statement** section, create a statement that defines the fields retrieved from each message in a topic.

 Example: Define a Flink table using the standard connector over topic in Confluent Avro format
 -----------------------------------------------------------------------------------------------